Work90210/CryptoWave/docs/07-development/guide.md

     git clone https://github.com/<your-username>/CryptoWave.git
     cd CryptoWave
     ```
-3.  **Set Upstream Remote:** Add the original repository as an upstream remote.
+3.  **Set Upstream Remote:** Add the original repository as an upstream remote to fetch the latest changes.
     ```bash
     git remote add upstream https://github.com/Work90210/CryptoWave.git
     ```
-4.  **Keep Your Fork Synced:** Regularly pull changes from the upstream repository.
+4.  **Keep Your Fork Updated:** Regularly pull changes from the upstream repository.
     ```bash
-    git checkout main # Or develop
+    git checkout develop
-    git pull upstream main # Or develop git push origin main # Or develop
+    git pull upstream develop
+    git push origin develop
     ```
-5.  **Create a Feature Branch:** Create a new branch for your contribution as described in Section 3.
-6.  **Make Changes:** Implement your feature or fix.
-7.  **Test Your Changes:** Ensure all tests pass and write new tests if necessary.
-8.  **Commit Your Changes:** Use conventional commits for your commit messages.
-9.  **Push to Your Fork:** Push your branch to your fork on GitHub.
-10. **Create a Pull Request:** Open a Pull Request from your fork's branch to the `develop` branch of the main CryptoWave repository.

 ### 9.2.
+Contribution Workflow

+1.  **Create a New Branch:** Before starting work, create a new branch from the `develop` branch.
+    ```bash
+    git checkout -b feature/your-contribution-name
+    ```
+2.  **Make Changes:** Implement your feature or fix, adhering to the project's coding standards and architecture.
+3.  **Write Tests:** Add unit and/or widget tests for your changes.
+Ensure all tests pass.
+4.  **Commit Changes:** Commit your changes with clear, descriptive messages.
+5.  **Push Changes:** Push your branch to your fork.
+    ```bash
+    git push origin feature/your-contribution-name
+    ```
+6.  **Create a Pull Request:** Open a Pull Request from your feature branch to the `develop` branch of the **original** CryptoWave repository.
+    *   Provide a detailed description of your changes.
+    *   Link to any relevant issues or tasks.

+### 9.3.
 Code of Conduct

-*   Please adhere to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
+*   All contributors are expected to adhere to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).

-### 9.3.
-Reporting Bugs

-*   If you find a bug, please check if it has already been reported.
-*   If not, open a new issue on the GitHub repository with a clear title, detailed description, steps to reproduce, expected behavior, and actual behavior.
-Include relevant logs or screenshots.

-### 9.4.
-Suggesting Features

-*   For feature requests, open a new issue describing the proposed feature and its benefits.

 ## 10. Code Review Process

-All code contributions must go through a code review process before being merged.
+Code reviews are a critical part of our development process to maintain code quality, share knowledge, and catch potential issues early.

 ### 10.1.
-Pull Request Requirements

-*   **Clear Description:** Provide a comprehensive description of the changes, including the problem solved, the solution, and any relevant context.
-Link to related issues.
-*   **Tests:** Ensure that all relevant tests are written and passing.
+Submitting for Review

+*   Once you have pushed your branch and created a Pull Request (PR), assign at least one reviewer from the core team.
+*   Ensure your PR description is clear, concise, and includes:
+    *   A summary of the changes.
+    *   The problem being solved or the feature being added.
-*   **Code Formatting:** Code must be formatted according to the project's standards (`dart format`).
+    *   How to test the changes.
-*   **Linting:** Code must pass all linting checks (`dart analyze`).
-*   **No Breaking Changes:** Avoid introducing breaking changes without prior discussion and agreement.
+    *   Screenshots or GIFs if UI changes are involved.
+    *   Links to relevant issues.

 ### 10.2.
 Reviewer Responsibilities

-*   Reviewers should provide constructive feedback in a timely manner.
-*   Focus on code quality, correctness, adherence to standards, and potential performance or security implications.
+*   **Thoroughness:** Review the code for correctness, adherence to standards, potential bugs, performance issues, and security vulnerabilities.
-*   Approve or request changes on the Pull Request.
+*   **Constructiveness:** Provide clear, actionable, and respectful feedback.
+Explain the reasoning behind suggestions.
+*   **Timeliness:** Aim to provide feedback within a reasonable timeframe (e.g., 1-2 business days).

 ### 10.3.
 Author Responsibilities

-*   Address reviewer feedback promptly and politely.
+*   **Address Feedback:** Carefully review all feedback provided by reviewers.
+*   **Respond:** Respond to comments, ask clarifying questions, and make necessary code changes.
-*   Push updated code to the same branch.
+*   **Push Updates:** Push updated commits to your feature branch.
+The PR will automatically update.
-*   Respond to comments and questions.
+*   **Resolve Conflicts:** If merge conflicts arise, resolve them locally and push the updated branch.

 ### 10.4.
-Merging
+Approval and Merging

+*   A PR requires at least one approval from a designated reviewer before it can be merged.
-*   Once a Pull Request has been approved by at least one maintainer and all automated checks pass, it can be merged into the `develop` branch.
+*   Once approved and all CI checks pass, the PR will be merged into the `develop` branch by a maintainer.
-*   The PR author or a designated maintainer can perform the merge.